 Voron SW – enclosure

 Do you print ABS?
-Voron Switchwire is enclosable printer by design and allows to print ABS and small PC parts.
+Voron Switchwire is an enclosable printer by design and allows to print ABS and small PC parts.
 Voron provides all the drawings (DWG) to cut the enclosure panels on a router, or you can buy them on the net for around 100 EUR.
-I built slightly different enclosure though:
+I built a slightly different enclosure though:

 Voron SW – is it easy to build?